 How To Turn Yourself In

 out against you, or if you need to begin your sentence in jail, you should do the right thing and turn yourself into the authorities.
 If it is for a warrant, go down to the jail intake area, and let them know that you think they might have an outstanding warrant for your arrest.
 They will do a check to find out if there is an arrest warrant for you, and if they find one, they will ask that you surrender yourself and you will be taken into custody.
 If you have a jail sentence to serve, report at the time and date that the sentence order or court paperwork states.
 Make sure that you don’t show up late.
-Make sure that you only bring things that are allowed when you go to jail, like your drivers license or even your ID, prescription medication, as well as a official sentencing order.
+Make sure that you only bring things that are allowed when you go to jail, like your driver’s license or even your ID, prescription medication, as well as an official sentencing order.

 The inmate have to provide information about each visitor to the jail in advance of any visit.
 Your visitor’s information will be entered into a log of visitors as an Authorized visit.
 Each visitor will be required to provide identification.
 Visitors arriving late or that is not an approved visitor will be turned away.